Urgent Telephone 4pm - 8.30am : 01233 331111

 What is Ashford doing?

-At Ashford we have a role to explore nature based solutions to build help us adapt to climate change e.g wetland flood defences, bringing nature’s cooling leaves into urban areas but also a role to support and restore our ecosystems including supporting pollinators and diverse habitats, working with partners to improve the quality of our rivers and soils.
+As a Local Authority we have a duty to take steps to conserve and enhance biodiversity, a role which we welcome and take seriously.
+Supporting diverse habitats not only helps us restore our ecosystems, protect wildlife and the beauty of the natural world, but by restoring and supporting our ecosystems we support human resilience through food security and adaptation to impacts of climate change e.g wetland flood defences, or nature’s cooling leaves in urban areas.
+The task is challenging, but by working with partners we aim to improve the quality of our air, rivers and soils.
 We can also help individuals by sharing good practice and information on what you can do to help protect biodiversity and protect the environment through sustainable choices.

 How can you take action?